- What is the New Israel Fund Australia?

 To that end, funds raised by NIF are provided to organisations that work to:

-- realise the civil and human rights of all Israeli individuals and groups including Arab Israelis, Ethiopian Jews, Bedouin, Druze and other marginalised minorities, and to oppose all forms of discrimination and bigotry;
+- realise the civil and human rights of all Israeli individuals and groups including Palestinian Israelis, Ethiopian Jews, Bedouin, Druze and other marginalised minorities, and to oppose all forms of discrimination and bigotry;

 - achieve equality and social and economic justice for all the citizens of the state regardless of religion, national origin, race, gender or sexual orientation;